Robert Latimer: Imprisonment and parole

 Latimer began serving his sentence on January 18, 2001, and was incarcerated at William Head Institution, a minimum-security facility located 30 kilometres west of Victoria, British Columbia, on Vancouver Island.
 While in prison, he completed the first year of carpentry and electrician apprenticeships.
 He continued to operate his family's farm with the help of a manager.

 On December 5, 2007, Latimer requested day parole from the National Parole Board in Victoria.
 He told the parole board that he believed killing his daughter was the right thing to do.
 The board denied his request, saying that Latimer had not developed sufficient insight into his actions, despite psychological and parole reports that said he was a low risk to reoffend unless he was in the same situation again.
 In January 2008, lawyer Jason Gratl filed the appeal on Latimer's behalf, arguing that in denying parole, the board had violated its own rules by requiring admission of wrongdoing and by ignoring the low risk for reoffending.
 In February 2008, a review board overturned the earlier parole board decision, and granted Latimer day parole stating that there was low risk that Latimer would re-offend.
 Latimer was released from William Head Prison and began his day parole in Ottawa in March.
 On his release he stated that he planned to work for a new trial and for identification of the pain medication that the 2001 Supreme Court ruling suggested he could have used instead of killing his daughter.

 He later relocated to Victoria, where he was required to live in a half-way house five days a week and could live in his own apartment two days a week.
 He had been seeking looser parole conditions since August 2009.
 In July 2010, the National Parole Board denied his request to be allowed to leave the halfway house for five days a week.
 In August 2010, an appeal was made to the Federal Court of Canada.
 Justice Mactavish ordered the board to reassess Latimer's application.
 The National Parole Board was also directed by the Judge to apply the least restrictive conditions consistent with society's protection.
 Latimer was assessed to have a low risk of re-offending.
 In September 2010, the parole board ruled he could be away from his Victoria halfway house for five days a week, but had to check in on the other two days.
 On November 29, 2010, Latimer was granted full parole and this decision took effect on December 6, 2010.

+In 2018, Latimer applied for a ministerial review of his sentence.
+He remained steadfast about his innocence.